JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Install compilers, GIT, SVN & general development related stuff.

-If you are going to use your Ubuntu server for code development of any level, you need to install some basic tools to get the job done like so:
+If you are going to use your Ubuntu server for software development on any level, you need to install some basic tools to get the job done like so:

     sudo aptitude install build-essential git git-core subversion git-svn

 That command will install the whole suite of Debian compilers such as `gcc`/`g++` as well as SCM (source code management) tools such as `git`, `svn` (Subversion) & related utilities like `git-svn` which you can use to bridge & convert `svn` repositories to `git` repositories.

-### Install ‘locate’.
+### Install & initialize the ‘locate’ tool.

 Now we’ll install a tool that will make your life lots easier: `locate`.
 Simply put, if you know what `Spotlight` is in OS X, then you know what `locate` is.
 It’s a tool that indexes content on your file system and allows you to quickly find files—including full file paths—with ease.